samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

 * Is it difficult to figure out how far to move the robot?
 * How many tries did you take to touch the box?
 * What about touching the trolley?
+* What do you think will happen if the base of the robot moves?

 <br>
 <br>